 Create a Traditional Funnel Chart in Tableau

 Next, We have to sort the data in descending order.
-To do this, click on the Sort by Descending order option in the Toolbar.
+To do this, click on the Toolbar’s Sort by Descending order option.

 We have to change the Marks type from Automatic to Area, as shown below.

 Once you complete it, the following screenshot will display.
 Look like I finished half of the traditional funnel chart.

 Next, we create one calculated field for the negative values of the sales amount measure.
 We can create a calculated field in multiple ways.
-For now, we are selecting the Create Calculated Field option from the Analysis menu.
+We are now selecting the Create Calculated Field option from the Analysis menu.

 Once you select the Create Calculated Field option, a new window will be opened to create the new calculated field.
 Let us add the – (SalesAmount) code in that region.

 The following screenshot will show you the newly created calculated field in our measures Region.

-Now, Drag and Drop the freshly created calculated field (which is negative Sales) from Measures Region to ColumnsShelf.
+Now, Drag and Drop the freshly created calculated field (negative Sales) from Measures Region to ColumnsShelf.
 And place it right before the Sales Amount Measure.
 Once complete, you can see the Traditional Funnel Chart.

 Before we finish this Tableau Traditional Funnel Chart, Let us add Profit Measure value as Data labels.
 To do this, Please drag the Profit from the Measures region to the Label field of the Sales Amount Measure present in the Marks Shelf.

-TIP: If you want to add Data Labels to both the Measures, select All Measures in Marks Shelf and Place the Measure value.
+TIP: If you want to add Data Labels to both Measures, select All Measures in Marks Shelf and Place the Measure value.
 Otherwise, select the Individual Measure and place the measured value.

 Format Color of a Traditional Funnel Chart in Tableau

 It allows us to format the Area Color.
-To change the color, Please click on the Color field inside the Marks Shelf.
+To change the color, click on the Color field inside the Marks Shelf.
 Once you click on it, the following window will be displayed.
 Click on the color you are interested in.
-For now, we are selecting the Green Color for the Positive Sales Amount.
+We are now selecting the Green Color for the Positive Sales Amount.